rcprcp/Monitor/README.md

-###**Monitor**
+# **Monitor**

-This is a prototype program to instrument a given Java program to find routine duration, call counts, and elapsed time per routine.
+This is a prototype program to instrument a given Java program to find call counts and elapsed time per routine.

-Also, we can determine the number of classes in the class loader which invoked the agent code.
+Also, we can probably determine the number of classes in the class loader which invoked the agent code.

 This program needs a configuration file.
 The configuration file's location is controlled by the MONITOR_PROPERTIES environment variable.
 The configuration file can have any name.